EUCAIM/upv-node-workstation-images/usage-guide.md

 ### There is no Internet access
 Things like "apt get", "git clone", "wget", "curl" or any access to a web page or service out of the platform will fail\*.
-Network connectivity to outside is strongly restricted within the CHAIMELEON platform due to the project general requirement to not allow the medical data to go out.
+Network connectivity to outside is strongly restricted in the platform environment due to the project general requirement to not allow the medical data to go out.
-Applications running in the CHAIMELEON platform do not allow downloading/uploading data from/to external sources (from Internet), only there is connectivity to services running within the platform.
+Applications running in the platform do not allow downloading/uploading data from/to external sources (from Internet), only there is connectivity to services running within the platform.

 \* As an exception you can do "pip install" if you use the index provided by the PyPi mirror in the platform.